Luis Garicano: Life and academic career

 At LSE he also founded and directed the master's program in economics and management and, in 2011, became the group head of the Managerial Economics and Strategy Group.

 In May 2017 he joined the Business School of IE University as professor of economics and strategy.
 There he is also the director of the Center for the Digital Economy, which supports the development of the academic fields of economics, business, sociology and law.
 Additionally, he is a researcher at the Center for Economic Policy Research and is affiliated with the Center for Economic Performance.

 Garicano has worked as an economist for the European Commission (between 1992 and 1993), for the consulting firm McKinsey & Company (1998) and for the Foundation for Applied Economics Studies (2010), where he held the McKinsey Chair.
 Between January 2012 and April 2016, he was also an independent member of the board of directors of Liberbank.

 In line with his influences at the University of Chicago, his research focuses on productivity, technological innovation and the organization of work; also focusing on inequality, economic growth and banking systems.
 His first academic article (2000) "Hierarchies and the organization of knowledge in production", argues that hierarchies within companies are tools to manage knowledge and promote specialization.

 In another article with Esteban Rossi Hansberg (2006), "Organization and inequality in the knowledge economy", they explore this theory of the firm further to see how information and communication technologies might differently affect business organization and inequality: while information technologies decentralize and increase the returns to knowledge throughout the distribution, communication technologies centralize and, consequently, have the opposite effect.
 This theory was successfully tested in his 2014 article with Nick Bloom, Raffaella Sadun, and John Van Reenen: "The distinct effects of information technology and communication technology in the organization of the company".

-This innovative vision of organizations goes further than other theories (such as that of firms as aligning incentives) and has been highly recognized, Garicano having published in the main economic journals, including the Quarterly Journal of Economics, the Journal of Political Economy, the Review of Economic Studies, the American Economic Review and the Journal of Economic Perspectives.
+This vision of organizations goes further than other theories (such as that of firms as aligning incentives) and has been recognized, Garicano having published in the main economic journals, including the Quarterly Journal of Economics, the Journal of Political Economy, The Review of Economic Studies, the American Economic Review and the Journal of Economic Perspectives.

-In his spare time, Garicano enjoys cooking, reading (especially biographies) & hiking.